This position performs duties for a unit in the Policy Division.

 compliance with the Bureau's standard operating procedures and assuring that

 cases contain adequate documentation to support BCS decisions.
-Additionally,

-the documentation supports any judgments made by the CACD investigator
+determine if the documentation supports any judgments made by the CACD investigator

 regarding infractions of Commission regulations, or if the case documentation